Forty Anchors Icelandic Sheep

 Breeding Goals: We strive for ewes with good wool who are milky, lamb unassisted, and produce twins.
 Meat is our current priority as we continue to develop our flock.
 Icelandic lamb is known for being a more delicate meat that may satisfy a wider range of customers.
 We love strong lamb flavor, but we know not everyone does!
 This is a great type of lamb to try if you prefer milder flavor.

 Icelandic Wool: When you work with Icelandic sheep wool, you are holding history in your hands.
 There are two layers to work with, the long Tog and fluffy Thel.
-They can be separated or spun together.
-It is beautiful wool that (our favorite part) comes in a variety of natural colors.
+They can be separated or spun together and come in a variety of natural colors.
 In fact, the color genetics of Icelandic sheep are quite fascinating!
 We have black, gray, white spotting, badger-face, moorit, and their various combinations in our flock today.

 Icelandic Sheep Meat: Lamb is a red meat rich in iron.
 It is a high-quality protein source that provides all nine essential amino acids, ruminant trans fats (beneficial for health), and has the highest amount of CLA of any food.
 You will also benefit from Vitamin B12, selenium, zinc, niacin, phosphorus, and iron.
 Learn more here and here.